 Geylang comes from the Malay word kilang, which means factory or workshop.
-Serai is Malay for lemongrass, a tasty plant used heavily in southeast Asian cooking.
-There used to be a lemongrass factory where Geylang Serai market is today!
+Serai is Malay for lemongrass, a tasty plant used heavily in Southeast Asian cooking.
+There used to be a lemongrass factory where the Geylang Serai market is today!

 To get to Joo Chiat take the MRT Paya Lebar MRT Station on the green East-West and orange Circle Lines.
 From there it’s a 500-metre walk to the top of Joo Chiat Road.
 Alternatively, there are many buses that head along both Geylang and East Coast Roads, at either end of Joo Chiat.